Acupuncture for Anxiety: Does It Help?

 What you'll likely pay:

-- Follow-up sessions: $50 to $150 per session, depending on your location and the clinic
+- Follow-up sessions: $50 to $150 per session, depending on your location and the clinic.

-- Some insurance plans cover acupuncture, especially if recommended by your doctor
+- Some insurance plans cover acupuncture, especially if recommended by your doctor for a diagnosed condition.

 Making Acupuncture Part of Your Wellness Routine